Ovilares/raytracer/README.md

 =========

-This is a simplest possible raytracer written in C, with minimal usage of pointers and external libraries, for easy understanding of the basic theory.
+This is a simplest possible raytracer written in C, with minimal usage of pointers and external libraries, for easy understanding of the basic theory ([more details](http://shiben.blogspot.in/2012/11/simple-and-easy-ray-tracer.html)).

 We did not make a makefile because it's too easy to compile:
 `gcc raytracer.c -lm`